GeoffreyShea/Processing-PHP-GPS-PhoneGap/README.md

 database table with fields: user, long, lat, id and time.

 A whitelist setting needs to be made to one of your config.xml files in your PhoneGap / Xcode project to be able to connect to jQuery remotely.
+Otherwise, this is the only file you have to edit: https://github.com/GeoffreyShea/Processing-PHP-GPS-PhoneGap/blob/master/PhoneGap-iOS/geo1/platforms/ios/www/index.html

 This will be integrated to an Xbee Arduino Audio network: https://github.com/GeoffreyShea/Xbee-Arduino-Audio